Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 This is overdue.

-Cohort 1 of Texture Ready convened virtually on April 28, 2026 — bringing producers, casting directors, agents, employment attorneys, union leaders, theater critics, conservatory leaders, and performers into the same room.
+Cohort 1 of Texture Ready convened virtually on April 28, 2026.
+The room: producers, casting directors, agents, employment attorneys, union leaders, theater critics, conservatory leaders, and performers.
 The standard was on the table.
 Here is what they said.

 25